wieschick42/wieschick42.github.io/README.md

 I am a researcher and lecturer in spatial cognition - a branch of cognitive science studying how people think *about*, think *in*, and think *with* space.

-I am a psychologist by training and I apply cognitive psychology methods in the fields of geoinformatics, architecture, and human-computer interaction.
+I am an interdisciplinary researcher, with MA in psychology, PhD from a department of architecture, and postdoc experience in geoinformatics.
+I apply cognitive psychology methods in the fields of geoinformatics, architecture, and human-computer interaction.

 For selected projects, scroll downwards.